Student Leadership & Involvement

 • Academic standards and member improvement plans should a member fall below the chapter GPA requirement

 As a member of a fraternity or sorority you'll find tremendous opportunities to become an effective leader.
-Greek organizations are self-governing with numerous leadership opportunities.
+FSL organizations are self-governing with numerous leadership opportunities.
 Membership offers leadership training programs campus-wide and within chapters.
 Our members have the opportunity to:

 • Hold a leadership role within their chapter